-Singapore requires that all organizations designate one or more individuals as a Data Protection Officer.
-These individuals are responsible for ensuring compliance with the Personal Data Protection Act 2012 (PDPA).
+Singapore requires that all organizations designate one or more individuals as a Data Protection Officer who is responsible for ensuring compliance with the Personal Data Protection Act 2012 (PDPA).
 Note that there have been enforcement cases due to an organization’s failure to appoint a DPO.
 The DPO role can be part, or all, of an individual’s job duties, and the DPO can assign others certain data protection responsibilities.
 Singapore’s Personal Data Protection Commission has suggested that the DPO be selected from senior management, a C-level officer or someone with a direct line of communication to company executives.

 DPO responsibilities include:

 - ensuring policies and procedures are in compliance with the PDPA during the development/implementation of processes for handling personal data, including questions and complaints;

 - fostering a data protection culture and communicating policies to stakeholders;

-- managing questions and complaints, as it relates to personal data, including sharing information relating to the company’s personal data protection practices and policies;
+- managing questions and complaints as it relates to personal data, including sharing information relating to the company’s personal data protection practices and policies;

 - liaising with Singapore’s Personal Data Protection Commission, when required.